niceboygithub/AqaraSmartSwitchS1E/homeassistant/telnet.md

 3. Interrupt uboot.
   - Use putty to open COM port.
 Baud Rate is 115200.
   - While boot up, keep pressed the key "enter".
 If not stop uboot, please try again.
+  - The S1E which was shipped out afere Jul 2023, the "enter" interrupt is not working.
+  - To interrupt uboot, you need use short CLK pin (pin 6) and GND pin or CS Pin (pin 1) and Vcc pin while uboot reading kernel.
+Notice: This method is dangerous and it may make S1E become bricked if you are not familiar with the circuit.

 4. If it stopped on uboot cli, enter the following command